deadbok/project_network/recovery/README.md

 ## 4.3 ROUTER-EXT & ROUTER-INT (JunOS vSRX 12.1)

-The downloaded files has a VMWare “.ovf” file that you can open from the VMWare file menu.
+Open the downloaded `junos-vsrx-12.1X47-D15.4-domestic.ovf` using the VMWare file menu.
 Rename the machine “ROUTER-EXT”.
 Create a full clone of the “ROUTER-EXT” machine and name that one “ROUTER-INT”.
-The JunOS operating system is already installed on the image, therefore there are no OS installation steps for these machines.
+The JunOS operating system is already installed on the image, there are no further OS installation steps for these machines.

 # 5 Configuring the virtual machines

-The USRLAN-CLIENT client is connected to the internet to clone this repository, the configurations files needed for the servers and routers are then copied from USRLAN-CLIENT to the individual machines.
+The USRLAN-CLIENT client is connected to the internet to clone this repository, the configuration files needed for the servers and routers are then copied from USRLAN-CLIENT to the individual machines.

 # 5.1 Cloning the git repository to USRLAN-CLIENT